Team One (advertising agency)

 Team One, an advertising agency based in Los Angeles, California, is a division of Saatchi & Saatchi.
 It was founded in 1987 and focuses on luxury products and services.

 History

 Team One has a staff of more than 400, including offices in Chicago, New York, Atlanta, and Washington, D.C.
-Originally based in El Segundo, it moved to Jefferson Boulevard in the Silicon Beach technology, entertainment, and media hub of Los Angeles, in 2014.
-The relocation of its main offices was described in a Los Angeles Business Journal article as part of the establishment of that street as a west coast analogue of Madison Avenue—home to many of the region's top advertising agencies.
+Originally based in El Segundo, it moved to Los Angeles, in 2014.
+The relocation of its main offices was described in a Los Angeles Business Journal article as part of the establishment of that street as a west coast analogue of Madison Avenue—home to many of the region's advertising agencies.

-The company's clients include Lexus, HSBC Premier, Häagen Dazs, Indian Motocycle Manufacturing Company, and The Ritz Carlton.

 As of June 2015, Julie Michael is president of Team One; she has been with the company since 1998.

+Team One has been names an AdAge Best Places To Work in 2024 and 2026.

 Notable campaigns

 Noteworthy Team One advertising campaigns include: